Bootstrapping periodic quantum systems: Bootstrap results at generic from differential equations

+{ Once the parameters in the differential equations are determined, our approach readily yields the continuous $a$ dependence of the observables.
+For comparison, one needs to evaluate a numerical integral at each $a$ in the diagonalization approach.
+In Fig. \ref{avs}, we present the $a$ dependence of $e^{-ika}f_{n,a}$ for the case of $k=0.1$ in the first band.
+The factor $e^{-ika}$ is included to simplify the presentation of our results.
+Our bootstrap results are well consistent with the Hamiltonian diagonalization results.
+In Sec. \ref{M2}, we will also explain a different method to solve the differential equations, which is based on the truncated Fourier series. }

-In Fig. \ref{BB}, we present the bootstrap results for the dispersion relations of the first 5 energy bands.
-The truncation order for the $a$ or $(a-2\pi)$ series is $A=13$.
+In Fig. \ref{BB}, we present the bootstrap results for the dispersion relations of the first five energy bands. \footnote{ {For the cases of $k \neq 0$ and $|k| \neq 1/2$, we choose a value of $E$ in the energy bands and treat $\langle p \rangle$ as a free parameter in \texttt{ParametricNDSolve} with \texttt{WorkingPrecision}=30.
+We then use \texttt{FindRoot} with \texttt{WorkingPrecision}=10 to determine the values of $\langle p \rangle$ satisfying $\text{Im}(k)=0$.
+Each point takes about 10 seconds.}} The truncation order for the $a$ or $(a-2\pi)$ series is $A=13$.
 We choose an equal spacing for the energies within the allowable bands, so the horizontal spacing varies with $k$.
-For $0\leq k \leq \frac 1 2$, the energies of the first, third, fifth bands are monotonically increasing, while those of the second and fourth bands are decreasing.
+For $0\leq k \leq \frac 1 2$, the energies of the first, third, and fifth bands are monotonically increasing, while those of the second and fourth bands are decreasing.
 Our bootstrap determinations of the Bloch momenta are in excellent agreement with the results of the Hamiltonian diagonalization method.